aileenchavarria/COSW30Project/README.md

 // COSW30Project //

+LAST UPDATED: 5/25/21 - Reuploaded code accordingly.
+Can register a user and login, however I haven't quite figured out how sessions work.
+Need to work that out in order to allow signed in users to be the ONLY ones who can see the directory.
+I would ideally like to allow users to upload images/edit their own profile but I think I must've misconnected the database or didn't assign a user id to the profile because the information doesn't show according to the user.

-LAST UPDATED: 5/10/21 - Uploaded everything that is currently functional.
+5/10/21 - Uploaded everything that is currently functional.
 Will work on directory at some point this week.

 // Summary //